-You must make sure that your application is complete, accurate and submitted by the closing date and time in accordance with these grant opportunity guidelines.
+You must make sure that your application/s is/are complete, accurate and submitted by the closing date and time in accordance with these Guidelines.

-If you find a mistake in your application after it has been submitted, you should contact the Community Grants Hub by phone on 1800 020 283 or by email at support@communitygrants.gov.au straight away.
-The Community Grants Hub may ask you for more information, as long as it does not change the substance of your application.
+If you find a mistake in your application/s after submission, you should contact the Community Grants Hub by phone on 1800 020 283 or by email at support@communitygrants.gov.au straight away.
+The Community Grants Hub may ask you for more information, as long as it does not change the substance of your application/s.
 The Community Grants Hub does not have to accept any additional information, nor requests from applicants to correct applications after the closing time.